Latest Update

 Below is a summary of the impact to customer services.

-As the labour disruption has now come to an end, we expect there will continue to be some service delays while our teams work through the backlog of appointments and requests.
+As the labour disruption has now come to an end, we continue to experience service delays while our teams work through the extensive backlog of electrical service requests.

 Planned work and capital projects